VSepaha/FrostgatePenitentiary/README.md

 - Tile Textures
 - SFX

-The game will be created in python using the pygame library.

-## Phase I
+### Phase I
-- Create a playable character
+- Create a basic playable character - Done
-- Create a tiled prison map
+- Create a basic tiled prison map - Done
-- Create a working UI
+- Create a basic working UI
-- Create a basic AI for guards
+- Create a basic AI for guards - Done
-- Create basic prison objects
+- Create basic prison objects - Done

+### Phase II
+- Playable character will be able to interact with objects and some NPCs
+- Create camera movement to move with the player with the player in the center
+- Expand the tiled map to get desired map size and design it for the prison
+- UI will be able to move with the camera and make changes based on interactions
+- Objects will be placed efficiently on the map
+- AI will be much better with better algorithms implemented
+- New NPC characters